 Directly above: a Mid-Century Modern home in the Vista Larga Cluster of homes, just north and east of the UNM North Golf Course.
 The area may be slated to become the next Historic Overlay Zone, an area of significance protected by the city.
 Above middle: a fantastic example of an upscale Mid-Century home, which sits on the Four Hills Golf Course.
-Below: Sold!
-A great example of a ‘middle class’ or standard model Mid-Century home can be found along Washington St. just south of the Altura Park clusters.
-I was honored to list it for sale recently; we received two offers and closed before the Holidays.
+Below is a great example of a ‘middle class’ or standard model Mid-Century home can be found along Washington St, just south of the Altura Park clusters.

 MetroABQ’s Mid-Century Modern Architecture